Current Scholars

 Sara Saleh

-Sara Saleh is a 2nd year computer science major at George Washington University.
+Sara Saleh is a Junior computer science major at George Washington University.
 She has lived most of her life in Amman, Jordan until she moved to DC for college.
 She enjoys spending time with family, playing sports, and exploring new places and activities.
 She is part of GW’s SWE as E-council rep, robotics as VP, and revtech as a sophomore rep all which help her engage in hands-on experiences relevant to computer science and other engineering fields.
 In addition, she is on the board of the GW international student association at which she helps plan and host exciting events for international students.

 Niyati Shah headshot